Bayesian Surrogates for Risk-Aware Pre-Assessment of Aging Bridge Portfolios: Conclusion

 \section{Conclusion}

 We present a scalable, uncertainty-aware surrogate for structural pre-assessment of common bridge types.
-Trained on high-fidelity NLFEA data, our BNN model predicts code compliance with sufficient accuracy and calibrated uncertainty, supporting crucial triage decisions and whether refined analysis is warranted.
+Trained on high-fidelity NLFEA data, our BNN model efficiently predicts code compliance based on a few structural input parameters with sufficient accuracy and calibrated uncertainty, supporting crucial triage decisions and whether refined analysis is warranted.
 Demonstrated on a real-world case study, the approach enables portfolio-scale screening even from limited input detail.
 It helps reduce unnecessary assessments and focuses scarce resources where they are most impactful, a critical need given today’s aging infrastructure portfolios.